EmilioMuniz/TruClaw-Ops301-Final-Project/Team Agreement.md

 ### Duration and Project Communications:

 1. For the week of March 22nd - 26th:
 2. We will meet...
-  1. Project review and daily task update meeting 830 am PST.
+  a.
+Project review and daily task update meeting 830 am PST.
   b.
 Stand-up 9 am PST
   c.
 Tea-Time Task Review
   d.
 Stand-up 5 pm PST